 1. Memphis Shades – Best Windshield for 1800 Goldwing

 Coming with a vent hole, Memphis Shades MEP4871 is one of the best on the market to reduce buffeting and give you the ultimate riding experience.
-I found this windshield very impressive from all aspects.
+I found this windshield very impressive in all aspects.

 I got my hands on this windshield on my GL1800 and I must confess it was pretty good in preventing buffeting.
 I used to feel the fatigue and vibrations on my open-face helmet until I came across this windscreen.